-The Group Behavioral Health Provider will work as a contractor with MCC to develop and facilitate evidence-based psycho-educational support groups at MCC’s Novato North Clinic.
-The Group Behavioral Health Provider may be asked to run ongoing and drop-in groups on a variety of topics, as relevant for MCC’s patient population and consistent with contractor’s area of expertise (e.g., teen CBT group; couples’ communication, grief, depression, stress management, stress group for men, etc).
-Groups will be held in the evening.
+The Marriage and Family Therapist will develop and facilitate evidence-based psycho-educational support groups at Marin Community Clinics Novato North Clinic.
+As a member of the Behavioral Health team, the Marriage and Family Therapist will run ongoing and drop-in groups on a variety of topics, as relevant for MCC’s patient population and consistent with area of expertise (e.g., teen CBT group; couples’ communication, grief, depression, stress management, stress group for men, etc).

 Develops and facilitates evidence-based, culturally competent psychoeducation and support groups for MCC patients (may use existing group curricula).